 Standardized Screening Tools and Questionnaires

 Most assessments include validated screening instruments.
 The PHQ-9 measures depression severity.
 The GAD-7 assesses generalized anxiety.
-The PCL-5 screens for PTSD symptoms.
+The PCL-5 screens for PTSD (post traumatic stress disorder) symptoms.
 Providers select tools based on presenting concerns.
 These questionnaires provide objective data points that complement the clinical interview and help track progress over time.
-Mental health diagnosis relies on established thresholds within these tools.
+Mental health diagnosis relies on established thresholds within these tools as well as the interview.

 Physical Examination and Lab Work